bhuvanr2004/Web-Dev-Essence/5.Ultra-Edit-Clone/readme.md

-#Ultra-Edit Clone
+# Ultra-Edit Clone

-This project is a responsive front-end clone of the UltraEdit official website.
-It is created using HTML and CSS only, showcasing the download page for UltraEdit with localized download options and a styled navigation bar.
+This project is a **responsive front-end clone** of the UltraEdit official website.
+It is built using **HTML and CSS only**, showcasing the **download page** for UltraEdit with localized download options and a styled navigation bar.

+---

-##🔧 Tech Stack
+## 🔧 Tech Stack

-HTML5
+- HTML5
-CSS3 (with media queries for responsiveness)
+- CSS3 (with media queries for responsiveness)

+---

-##🚀 Features
+## 🚀 Features

-Responsive layout with a grid system
+- Responsive layout using a grid system

-Navbar with dropdown icons (static)
+- Navigation bar with dropdown icons (static only)

-Call-to-action download section
+- Call-to-action download section

-Localized download buttons (e.g., English, Deutsch, Español, etc.)
+- Localized download buttons (English, Deutsch, Español, etc.)

-Styled buttons and icons using SVG and flexbox
+- Styled buttons and icons using **SVG** and **Flexbox**

-Media query support for mobile layout
+- Mobile layout supported using media queries

+---

-Known Issues / To-Do
+## 🐞 Known Issues / To-Do

-Dropdown functionality is static (no JavaScript used)
+- Dropdown functionality is static (no JavaScript yet)

-"Download 32-bit" links are dummy (/file.exe)
+- “Download 32-bit” links are placeholders (`/file.exe`)

-CSS can be modularized into an external file for better readability
+- CSS can be modularized into separate files for better maintainability

+---

-##💡 Future Improvements
+## 💡 Future Improvements

-Add JavaScript functionality to enable dropdown menus
+- Add JavaScript functionality to enable dropdown menus

-Improve accessibility with ARIA roles
+- Improve accessibility (ARIA roles, semantic tags)

-Add a language selector toggle feature
+- Add a language selector toggle feature

-Host it with GitHub Pages
+- Host the project using GitHub Pages

+---

+✨ *Feel free to fork, contribute, and explore!*